AnthonyTGarrett/summer-chores/README.md

 - Set up all task functions to return new promises
 - Set up rejects for every time the worker falls asleep

+### File asynAwaitVersion.js

+- Set up all task functions to return new promises
+- Modified doSummerChores to an async function
+- Added all function calls with await
+- Added try / catch block to handle promise rejections

 ## Installation

 - To run the script locally you should install [NodeJs](https://nodejs.org/en)